 Your engineers will need to make regular trips to the data centre, so reducing how far they have to travel will have a significant impact on their working day.
 Additionally, if something goes wrong with your IT equipment and your system is down, do you want them to visit the data centre an hour away, or the one four hours away?

-Latency will be effected by the data centre's proximity to your office, and to the nearest internet exchange point, with closer to both being better.
+Latency will be affected by the data centre's proximity to your office, and to the nearest internet exchange point, with closer to both being better.
 However, connection infrastructure is much more sophisticated than it used to be, with most data centres able to provide over 1Gbps, so a data centre's location has less of an impact on latency than it used to, meaning other priorities (like ease of access or cost) might take priority for you.

 The inner-city tech hub data centre – pros and cons